Vyxal/Vyxal/documentation/UsingSBT.md

 ## Vyxal-specific stuff

-Okay, enough about SBT, on to what you came here for!
+Okay, enough about sbt, on to what you came here for!

 ### Projects